mitsuhiko/lucumr/2023/11/1/remote-before-and-after-covid.rst

 the getting together with intention, the fostering meaningful interactions.
 Our hackweeks, for instance, have spurred incredible collaboration far more than any catered breakfast ever did.
-A focused six-week sprint with a clear but ambitious goal has not only enhances engagement but also naturally encourages in-person meetings.
+A focused six-week sprint with a clear but ambitious goal not only enhances engagement but also naturally encourages in-person meetings.
 I've found that our off-site meetings, which ironically felt like on-site for many, with a clear objective, have rejuvenated team morale more than any other initiative.